olinekleiven/Snarveg/README.md

    ### macOS / zsh quick-start

    If you see "command not found: npm" (common on a fresh macOS setup), install Node.js first.
-We recommend using a Node version manager such as `volta` or `nvm`.
+We recommend using a Nodgit e version manager such as `volta` or `nvm`.

    - Install Volta (recommended):